LaravelDaily/Laravel-Reservations-Course/course/07 - After first Client Review.md

 ## Registering User with Invitation

-Now that user can receive the invitation email we need to make the registration part work.
-It can be done in a couple of ways like adding a hidden field with the token but I chose to do it with [Session](https://laravel.com/docs/session).
+Now that user can receive the invitation email, we need to make the registration part work.
+This can be done in a couple of ways, like adding a hidden field with the token, but I chose to do it with [Session](https://laravel.com/docs/session).

-First, in the `RegisteredUserController` of Laravel Breeze let's put the token into a Session and let's auto-fill the email field.
+First, in the `RegisteredUserController` of Laravel Breeze, let's put the token into a Session and auto-fill the email field.

 **app/Http/Controllers/RegisteredUserController.php**:
 ```php